sonertari/SSLproxy/README.md

 enabled divert and split modes, but cannot take pass action.
 Also, HTTP filtering rules can only disable logging.

+#### Log actions

+If and how a connection should be logged is specified using the `log` or `Log` part of one line or structured filtering rules, respectively:

+- `connect` enables logging connection information to connect log file
+- `master` enables logging of master keys
+- `cert` enables logging of generated certificates
+- `content` enables logging packet contents to content log file
+- `pcap` enables writing packets to pcap file
+- `mirror` enables mirroring packets to mirror interface or target

+You can add a negation prefix `!` to a log action to disable that logging.

 Log actions do not configure any loggers.
 Global loggers for respective log actions should have been configured for those log actions to have any effect.